The paid practicum subsidy supports early childhood teachers (ECTs) and educators in training to complete the practicum components of their degree.

 - provide paid leave to staff completing practicums.

-Who can get the subsidy?
+Who can get the subsidy

-Child Care Subsidy (CCS) approved providers can apply on behalf of staff completing:
+All Child Care Subsidy (CCS) approved providers can apply on behalf of staff completing:

 - a diploma-level qualification such as a Diploma of Early Childhood Education and Care